-Our expansion into module operations may cause us to compete with our customers.
+Our module operations and expansion into downstream solar power projects may cause us to compete with our current customers.

-As of December 31, 2013, through our subsidiary ReneSola Jiangsu Ltd., formerly known as Wuxi Jiacheng Solar Energy Technology Co., Ltd., or ReneSola Jiangsu, we had an annual module manufacturing capacity of 1.2 GW.
-Our module sales business has caused us to compete directly with some of our wafer customers, particularly as we increase the sales of our own branded modules in the market.
+As of December 31, 2015, through our subsidiary ReneSola Jiangsu Ltd., formerly known as Wuxi Jiacheng Solar Energy Technology Co., Ltd., or ReneSola Jiangsu, we had an annual module manufacturing capacity of 1.2 GW.
+Our module sales business has caused us to compete directly with some of our wafer customers, particularly as we increased the sales of our own branded modules in the market.
 As a result, our relationships with some of our customers have been affected.
-As we implement our business strategy to expand our module sales business, the competition between us and other module players in the market is likely to intensify.
-If our customers stop purchasing wafers from us altogether due to our competition with them or if we are unable to sell our wafers to ReneSola Jiangsu due to competition or other reasons, our business and results of operations will be materially and adversely affected.
+In addition, as we implement our business strategy to expand our downstream solar power projects, the competition between us and other solar power projects players in the market is likely to intensify.
+If our customers stop purchasing wafers, modules or any upstream products from us altogether due to our competition with them or other reasons, our business and results of operations will be materially and adversely affected.